 What are the goals for the coalition?

-- Rapidly implement and scale new curriculum and research initiatives relevant to a resilient recovery
+- Develop, implement and scale new curriculum and research initiatives to support a resilient recovery.

-- Champion resilient recovery projects in line with the recommendations of the Task Force for a Resilient Recovery
+- Foster resilient recovery projects that support the recommendations of the Task Force for a Resilient Recovery.

-- Role model transition to a low carbon, resilient and circular economy through campus practices, student engagement and community engagement
+- Serve as role models for the transition to a low-carbon, resilient and circular economy through campus practices, student engagement and community engagement.

-- Support their provincial/territorial college level response to the resilient recovery
+- Support provincial/territorial college-level responses to the resilient recovery.

 Canadian Colleges for a Resilient Recovery